p4-team/ctf/2018-11-8-defcamp-finals/authenticator/README.md

 }
 ```

-`user_input` is a function which reads data from user.
+`user_input` is a function which reads data from the user.

 Now let's investigate `crypto_function`.
 I was sure that this isnt any new crypto but just from some library.
-We can see that it calls various methods from vtable.
+We can see that it calls various virtual methods from vtable.
-After nawigating to the memory of them we can gain more information.
+After navigating to the memory of them we can gain more information.

-For example above offset `73F500` there is following string:
+For example above offset `73F500` is located the following string:

 ```
 .data.rel.ro:000000000073F4F8                 dq offset _ZTIN8CryptoPP14CTR_ModePolicyE ; `typeinfo for'CryptoPP::CTR_ModePolicy
 .data.rel.ro:000000000073F500 unk_73F500      db    0
 ```

+also this one is interesting:

 ```
 .data.rel.ro:0000000000741BC8                 dq offset _ZTIN8CryptoPP8Rijndael4BaseE ; `typeinfo for'CryptoPP::Rijndael::Base